-For over 20 years, YMCA Southcoast’s Sharing the Harvest Community Farm has been growing and donating fresh vegetables to the Hunger Commission.
-In 2015, the farm donated over 92,000 lbs of fresh produce to United Way’s Hunger Commission who delivered the fresh produce to local kitchens & shelters.
-In 2016, Sharing the Harvest added chickens to the farm to produce farm fresh eggs daily.
+Since 1996, Sharing the Harvest Community Farm, a program of YMCA Southcoast, Dartmouth has been growing and donating fresh vegetables to the Hunger Commission.
+In 2018, the farm donated over 65,000 lbs of fresh produce to United Way’s Hunger Commission who delivered the fresh produce to local kitchens & shelters.
+In 2016, Sharing the Harvest expanded their reach by raising chickens to the farm to produce farm fresh eggs daily.
 The farm is always in need of volunteers, to learn more about how you can get involved, click here.

 In 2016, Southcoast Health began partnering with United Way’s Hunger Commission to donate their left-over non-dairy soup.
 Since then, over 260 gallons of soup has been donated -this amount of soup served over 4,160 meals.